 Community energy is one of the answers.
 Community energy projects are those in which a community comes together to develop, deliver and benefit from sustainable energy.
 They can involve energy supply projects such as renewable energy installations and storage, and energy reduction projects such as energy efficiency and demand management.
 Community energy can even include community-based approaches to selling or distributing energy.

 Community energy projects allow individuals to be involved in clean energy beyond the bounds of their own homes or businesses and in so doing bring a range of benefits and opportunities for their household and for the wider community.
+Global movement

 Community energy has and continues to underpin the energy transition in countries like Germany, Denmark, the United Kingdom and even the United States.
 The first modern wind turbine – Tvindkraft – was literally built by a community in Denmark in 1978.

 In Germany, 47% of the installed capacity is owned by citizens and communities while in Scotland there are now 249 community energy projects.